 Structure for Conserving and Monitoring Biodiversity in Mitsui's Forests

 Areas of Mitsui's Forests that have a high significance from a biodiversity perspective (about 10% of the total area) have been designated as Biodiversity Conservation Forests and these have been classified into various categories to facilitate management that conserves biodiversity.
 Each forestry office monitors local ecosystems by setting up core surveying plots in three different locations in accordance with the size of the forest and its situation in regard to habitats of rare species.
 Surveys are carried out once per year (or once every five years for accumulation surveys) and include land surface surveys (vegetation, rare species), surveys of forest conditions (plant species, number of trees, animal damage, etc.), and accumulation surveys (diameters at chest height, tree height, amount of growth).
-In July 2019 at Tashiro Forest in Fukushima Prefecture, which has been designated as a special conservation forest, we carried out a patrol as part of a festival wishing for a safe mountaineering season.
-This provided information that deer populations in the high moors near the top of the mountain are growing, so we will continue monitoring this trend for any impact on ecosystems.
 If a rare species is discovered, particularly rare vegetation, we take steps such as marking the relevant area and ensuring it is excluded from forestry operations.
-Also, we recognize the possibility that forestry operations can have an environmental impact on a broad area around the forest so when carrying out forestry operations at Mitsui’s Forests, such as regeneration felling, thinning, and establishing roads, we always carry out a site survey beforehand based on a checklist of 22 items, including soil conditions, surface vegetation, forest conditions, and the situation regarding the surrounding area.
+Also, we recognize the possibility that forestry operations can have an environmental impact on a broad area around the forest so when carrying out forestry operations at Mitsui's Forests, such as regeneration felling, thinning, and establishing roads, we always carry out a site survey beforehand based on a checklist of over 20 items, including soil conditions, surface vegetation, forest conditions, and the situation regarding the surrounding area.
 We then revise the forestry operation plan based on the results of this survey and if necessary, change or cancel the plan.
 Within three months of carrying out work, we make sure to carry out a follow-up survey to confirm that the forestry operations were carried out properly with the aim of minimizing environmental impact and conserving biodiversity.
 In June 2023 at Tashiro Forest, we carried out a patrol during a festival wishing for a safe mountaineering season.
 We will continue to monitor the area closely, as large-scale slips that have been occurring in an area managed by the Ministry of the Environment, adjacent to our holding area, have now spread closer to important alpine wetland.

 In conducting business, we have put in place a group-wide system for ensuring that utmost consideration is given to the environment and society in projects at all stages, including at the launch of a new business, during operations, and even during the exit stage.
-For investment projects considered to be high risk in regard to biodiversity (such as hydroelectric, mining, and shipping projects), we carry out ESG risk assessments that put a particular focus on biodiversity and then implement improvement plans if necessary.
+For investment projects considered to be high risk in regard to biodiversity (such as food, underground resource development, and infrastructure development projects), we carry out ESG risk assessments that put a particular focus on biodiversity and then implement improvement plans if necessary.